Stara Krasnianka care house attack

-The attack to the care house in Stara Krasnianka took place on 11 March 2022 during the Russian invasion of Ukraine.
-On 7 March the Ukrainian armed forces occupied a care house in the village of Stara Krasnianka, near Kreminna, Luhansk region, establishing a firing position and reportedly leaving the patients unevacuated due to the presence of mines.
+The Stara Krasnianka care house attack took place on 11 March 2022 during the Russian invasion of Ukraine.
+On 7 March the Ukrainian armed forces occupied a care house in the village of Stara Krasnianka, near Kreminna, Luhansk Oblast, establishing a firing position and reportedly leaving the patients unevacuated due to the presence of mines.
 On 11 March 2022 pro-Russian separatist forces attacked the care house with heavy weapons while 71 patients with disabilities and 15 members of staff were still inside.
 A fire broke out and fifty six civilians died.

 Ukraine officials accused the Russian forces of deliberately targeting a medical facility and forcefully deporting the survivors.
 On 29 June, a report of the OHCHR described the incident as an "emblematic" case of endangering civilians during the war.

 Events

-As reported by OHCHR, on 7 March, Ukrainian soldiers took up positions inside the strategically located care house in the village of Stara Krasnianka, near Kreminna (Luhansk Oblast) and set up a firing base there with the evacuation of the residents and staff reportedly impossible due to mining.
+As reported by OHCHR, on 7 March, Ukrainian soldiers took up positions inside the strategically located care house in the village of Stara Krasnianka, near Kreminna in Luhansk Oblast and set up a firing base there with the evacuation of the residents and staff reportedly impossible due to mining.

 In the preceding days, the Ukrainian armed forces had allegedly mined the surrounding area and blocked roads, which made the evacuation impossible, as requested by the management of the care home.
 On 9 March, the Ukrainian forces based at the care house engaged in the first exchange of fire with pro-Russian separatists without casualties among the civilian residents of the house.
 It is unclear which side was the first to open fire.
 On March 11, dozens of elderly and disabled patients, some of them bedridden, were in the care house without water or electricity, along with the Ukrainian soldiers.

 On 11 March, Russia-affiliated armed groups attacked the care house again and used heavy weapons while patients and staff were still inside.
 The attack caused a fire that spread throughout the facility and killed the patients who could not move.
 A group of residents fled the house, walked for 5 kilometres in the forest and was given assistance by pro-Russian separatists.
 22 patients survived the attack but as of 29 June the exact number of persons killed remains unknown.
-On 20 March Serhiy Haidai, governor of Luhansk region, reported 56 victims.
+On 20 March Serhiy Haidai, governor of Luhansk Oblast, reported 56 victims.
 At the time of the attack, 71 patients with disabilities and 15 staff were at the house.